kaihuchen/articles/README.md

 **Ensemble GenAI**

+- [**How to Create a GenAI Go-To-Market Playbook Using a Multi-Role Chatbot**](https://kaihuchen.github.io/articles/SchizoBot/): Revolutionize your Go-To-Market strategy with a multi-role chatbot that simulates stakeholder collaboration—an innovative approach also applicable to policy development, product design, project management, and more!\
+    *Published: October 16, 2024*

 <!-- <div style=“float: left”> !Image description </div> -->
 - [**Wood vs Buffett on NVDA**](https://kaihuchen.github.io/articles/WoodvsBuffett/): An emulated debate between Cathie Wood and Warren Buffett on NVDA, as imagined by GenAI chatbots.
 Also with business models as suggested by chatbots. \
     *Published: Feb 26, 2024*